AaalgerLee/computationalphysics_N2013301020076/ex11/README.md

-Exercise 11---the solar system problem 4.7+4.9+4.11
+Exercise 11---the solar system problem 4.7/4.9/4.11,in which 4.7 is chosen
 上官俊怡 2013301020076
 # 1.Abstract
-双星，到地球和太阳（带入实际质量）
-进动
+In this report, a bouble-star system is considered in the rest frame as well as the center-of-mass frame to figure out how the trajectory varies with parameters, or the initial condition.
+Astronomical units is introduced to simplify the numerical calculation.

 # 2.Background
+There are many different situations in the study of planetary motion.
+Now consider a hypothetical, ideal celestial system consisting of two planets.
+Both experience only the gravitation produced by the other one.A few of the properties are investigated here.

 # 3. Methodology and Solution
 ## 3.1 Astronomical Units (AU)